 Step 4: Distractions— Make it harder by smearing butter or bacon grease on your hand.

 All dogs are different.
 Some dogs need constant reinforcement regarding who is in charge and others will always be content to be followers.
-If a dog frequently displays these behaviors, you will need to take steps to establish yourself as the leader: The following are dominant behaviors that your pet may demonstrate:
+If a dog frequently displays these behaviors, you will need to take steps to establish yourself as the leader: The following are aggressive dog behaviors that may demonstrate:

 - Ignoring known commands.
 This is the dog telling you that you aren’t worth listening to!